priyanshunaudiyal/sickbrat/README.md

 - 👋 Hi, I’m @sickbrat
 - 👀 I’m interested in Development in Java Programming.
 - 🌱 I’m currently learning Java.
-- 💞️ I’m looking to collaborate on an OpenSourceProjects.
+- 💞️ I’m looking to collaborate in OpenSourceProjects.
-- 📫 How to reach me: priyanshubhardwaj51@gmail.com
+- 📫 How to reach me: priyanshubhardwaj51@gmail.com, priyanshunaudiyal1@gmail.com

 <!---
 sickbrat/sickbrat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.